AppImageCommunity/libappimage/README.md

 If you make or suggest changes to this code, please test that the resulting executables (like [the `appimaged` daemon](https://github.com/AppImage/appimaged)) are still working properly.

-If you have questions, AppImage developers are on #AppImage on irc.freenode.net.
+If you have questions, AppImage developers are on #AppImage on irc.libera.chat.